 Sitting on the eastern shore of the Black Sea and sharing borders with Turkey, Armenia, Azerbaijan and Russia, Georgia possesses a rich cultural history and an abundance of sombre inspirations anchored in its geo-polity.
 This program will carefully blend stunning early classics with the absorbing and challenging work of contemporary animators.

-Paul Fletcher is needs little introduction to a couple of generations of Australian animators – he has trained a lot of him during a distinguished career at VCA.
+Paul Fletcher needs little introduction to a couple of generations of Australian animators – he has trained a lot of them during a distinguished career at VCA.
 His personal art and animation practice is vast and – in truth – better known overseas than in Australia.
-Paul is a restless and prolific experimenter and innovator.
+Paul is a restless, prolific experimenter and innovator.
 His substantial body of experimental animation is as intriguing as it is beautiful and this showcase will bring a diverse and fascinating collection of these moving image artworks together and – if we can – we will coax Paul to take us through one of the most interesting of all Australian animation careers… his own.
 A long overdue spotlight on a wonderful Australian artist.

 Israel’s Bezalel Academy of Arts & Design annually sends us one of the finest grad reels – there has not been a MIAF that has not shown several of their films.
 With a history dating back to the early 1900s, Bezalel is a comprehensive university of arts that has for more than a century produced some of the finest Israeli painters, sculptors and arts scholars.
 Their animation department draws from these deep reservoirs of inspiration and reaches for the same high bar.
 This program, curated during a visit to the Bezalel campus, will open with some iconic historical films before moving on to focus on the very latest graduating class.

-This London based studio, built from the ground up by Greg and Myles McLeod, must be one hell of an interesting place to work.
+This Stratford-upon-Avon based studio, built from the ground up by Greg and Myles McLeod, must be one hell of an interesting place to work.
 Somehow they’ve harnessed the raw chaotic anarchy of their imaginations and built an award winning studio that continues to go from strength to strength while still turning out some of the best crafted, well thought out pieces of animated insanity this side of whatever’s hiding on the other side.
 This will definitely be a night to remember.